EBI-Metagenomics/mobilome-annotation-pipeline/docs/annotation_manifest.md

 # Annotation Manifest

-The `--annotation_manifest` option allows functional annotation outputs produced by the [EBI Genomes Catalogues pipeline](https://github.com/EBI-Metagenomics/genomes-catalogue-pipeline) to be reused directly, bypassing the corresponding internal tools.
+The `--annotation_manifest` option allows functional annotation outputs produced by the [MGnify genomes catalogue pipeline](https://github.com/EBI-Metagenomics/genomes-catalogue-pipeline) to be reused directly, bypassing the corresponding internal tools.
 This avoids redundant compute when processing genomes that have already been annotated in a catalogue context.

 ## When to use it